La Palma holidays

 Fuencaliente and Los Cancajos

 La Palma’s main holiday resorts are low-rise numbers.
 In Fuencaliente, on the island’s south coast, you’ll find a splash of whitewashed houses, surrounded by pine forests and vineyards.
 Los Cancajos, on the east coast, is probably the island’s most built-up resort.
 It’s attracted the lion’s share of development because it’s fronted by a black sand beach.
-But, even here, hotels don’t get much taller than 3 storeys.
+But, even here, hotels don’t get much taller than three storeys.
 And, just like in Fuencaliente, the manmade is quarantined by wide-open countryside.

 National Parks and the Volcano Trail